What is the best cloud storage for UK small business?

 Cons:

-• Individual file size limit of 10GB
+• Individual file size limit of 250GB

-• Microsoft remains the number-one-targeted company for hackers.
+• Microsoft remains the number-one-targeted company for hackers

 • Syncing between different versions of files can be glitchy